The government is working closely with the food and drink industry to ensure the public can continue to access the food they need.

 - Relaxing planning rules so pubs and restaurants can operate food delivery services.

-- Waiving the 5p plastic bag charge for online purchases to speed up deliveries.
+- Waiving the 5p plastic bag chargefor online purchases to speed up deliveries.

 Getting support with food supplies as a clinically extremely vulnerable person

-Up to 1.5 million people in England have been identified by the NHS as being the most clinically vulnerable and therefore at higher risk of severe illness if they contract coronavirus.
+A significant number of people in England have been identified by the NHS as being the most clinically vulnerable and therefore at higher risk of severe illness if they contract coronavirus.
 The NHS has written to many of these individuals asking them to shield themselves at home and minimise non-essential contact with others, and giving them instructions of how to register on a Government website if they need support getting essential food supplies.

 Wherever possible you should continue to rely on friends, family and wider support to help you meet your needs.